 A Study of Itacitinib (INCB039110) in Combination With Ibrutinib in Subjects With Relapsed or Refractory Diffuse Large B-Cell Lymphoma

 |The safety and scientific validity of this study is the responsibility of the study sponsor and investigators.
 Listing a study does not mean it has been evaluated by the U.S. Federal Government.
 Read our disclaimer for details.|

 |ClinicalTrials.gov Identifier: NCT02760485|

-	Recruitment Status : Recruiting
+Recruitment Status : Completed

 First Posted : May 3, 2016

 Last Update Posted : November 15, 2022

 |Condition or disease||Intervention/treatment||Phase|

 |Study Type :||Interventional (Clinical Trial)|